Paisa Tours: Guide to Medellin and Colombia

 Ciudad Perdida & Safety Issues

-Safety remains an issue - there are cocoa farms (that are often visited on the tours) and paramilitaries do frequent the area.
-The UK's FCO travel advice advises against travel to Ciudad Perdida (current as of 2008), though travel agencies and tour operators will tell you that it is safe, and lots of tourists do visit without any problems.
-Turcol, who operate all the tours to Ciudad Perdida, apparently have an agreement with the local paramilitaries that they will protect the tourists from any nearby guerillas [rumour - ed].
+Safety remains an issue - there are coca farms (that are often visited on the tours) and paramilitaries do frequent the area.
+The UK's FCO travel advice advises against travel to Ciudad Perdida (current as of 2010), though travel agencies and tour operators will tell you that it is safe, and lots of tourists do visit without any problems.

 Tourists were kidnapped doing the Ciudad Perdida trek in 2003.
-After a few months they were released unharmed, and rumours persist that it was a pre-planned (ie. with the tourists prior agreement) operation designed as a publicity stunt.
-Who knows...
+After a few months they were released unharmed, and rumours persist that it was a pre-planned (ie. with the tourists prior agreement and knowledge) operation designed as a publicity stunt.
+If you take a look at the infamous photo of the kidnapped tourists, where they are brandishing weapons and grinning for the camera alongside ELN guerillas, they look like they're enjoying themselves.
+Idiots.

 Ciudad Perdida Trek: